Have a question? Contact Us!

 Who are we?

-OUB’s Executive Director, Gwen Botting, was the President of Michigan Parents of Children with Visual Impairments for 12 years and the parent of a blind college student.
-Gwen has served on the OUB Board of Directors for several years.
+OUB’s Executive Director, Gwen Botting, was the President of Michigan Parents of Children with Visual Impairments for 12 years and the parent of a blind adult.
+Gwen served on the OUB Board of Directors for several years.
 OUB is governed by a Board of Directors which oversees the operation of the organization.

 For OUB By Laws: By-laws 2013